-In the comments section of our most recent open job-market thread, a reader writes:
+In the comments section of our job-market discussion thread, Dr. X writes [note: comment edited to preserve anonymity]:

 There should be a discussion of the types of misleading information to avoid putting on one's CV.